github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

 {% data reusables.dependency-submission.about-dependency-submission %}

-Dependencies are submitted to the dependency submission API in the form of a snapshot, a set of dependencies, associated with a commit SHA and other metadata, that reflects the current state of your repository for the commit.
+Dependencies are submitted to the dependency submission API in the form of a snapshot.
+A snapshot is a set of dependencies associated with a commit SHA and other metadata, that reflects the current state of your repository for a commit.
 For more information about the Dependency submission API, see the [Dependency submission REST API documentation](/rest/dependency-graph/dependency-submission).

 ## Submitting dependencies at build-time